eclipse-tractusx/ssi-docu/specifications/M1/identity.protocol.base.md

 # 4. Self-Issued ID Tokens

-A Self-iIssued ID Token is defined in the [Self-Issued OpenID Provider v2 specification](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html#section-1.1) :
+A Self-Issued ID Token is defined in the [Self-Issued OpenID Provider v2 specification](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html#section-1.1) :

 > In the Self-Issued OP case, the ID Token is self-signed with a private key under the user's control, identified by the